-The fiduciary of a domestic decedent's estate, trust, or bankruptcy estate uses Form 1041 to report: (a) the income, deductions, gains, losses, etc. of the estate or trust; (b) the income that is either accumulated or held for future distribution or distributed currently to the beneficiaries; and (c) any income tax liability of the estate or trust.
+The fiduciary of a domestic decedent's estate, trust, or bankruptcy estate uses Form 1041 to report: (a) the income, deductions, gains, losses, etc. of the estate or trust; (b) the income that is either accumulated or held for future distribution or distributed currently to the beneficiaries; (c) any income tax liability of the estate or trust; and (d) employment taxes on wages paid to household employees.